Guidelines For How To Make Good Choices For your Future….

 You can download the PDF version of this guide here: Athlete Career Programme

-It is intended for electronic distribution to every IFMA Member National Federation, for further free distribution.
+This guide is available on the IFMA website and is intended for electronic distribution to every IFMA Member National Federation for further free distribution.
 It is not to be used for commercial purposes.
-Please think twice before printing, and save paper.
+Please think twice before printing and save paper.

-The guide is written in a style which addresses athletes, drawing on the experiences of current and retired athletes who have had to make the same decisions that face athletes today.
+The guide is written in a style which addresses athletes, drawing on the experiences of current and retired athletes who have encountered the same decisions that face athletes today.

-Every athlete is different, because every person is different.
+Every athlete is different because every person is different.
 However, there are some common, shared experiences of being in a high-level sports career.
 The International Olympic Committee has many internet resources available to help athletes.
-They are available electronically to the public, so that non-Olympic athletes can also access them and use them.
-You can find them all here:
+They are available electronically to the public so that non-Olympic athletes can also access them and use them.
+Please visit the IOC’s Athlete Career Programme website:

-IFMA’s guidelines are designed to help you think about your after-sports career, to answer 5 key questions, and to direct you in a more in-depth way, to resources in the IOC Athlete Career Programme.
+IFMA’s guidelines are designed to help you think about your after-sports career, to answer 5 key questions and to direct you in a more in-depth way to resources in the IOC’s Athlete Career Programme.

 5 Key Questions